novastream/Modern-Theme/README.md

 # Modern Theme
-Modern theme for EspoCRM 7.x (ONLY TOP NAV SUPPORTED)
+Modern theme for EspoCRM 7.x (Both side and top menu supported)

 This theme replaces the Hub Inspired Theme

 # Whats changed?
 - Only css is changed, no templates no javascript
 - LESS files included, nothing in Bootstrap is changed

+# Good to know
+- This theme is under active development
+- Its free to fork if you want your own personal touch

 # Installation
 - Download archive as a zip file